PhilipNaudus/simple_site-gh-pages/pages/tang/legend_of_mulan_tang_dynasty.md

 title: The Legend of Mulan During the Tang Dynasty
 description: As the status of women began to rise during the Tang Dynasty, an influx of female protagonists appeared in literature.
 Mulan was one of the heroines emphasized during this time.
 image: tang_dynasty_article_empress_wu.jpg
-alt: A portrait of Empress Wu Zetian (Public domain).
+alt: A portrait of Empress Wu Zetian (Wikimedia Commons).
 imageType: float
 ---